philippinespire/pire_cssl_data_processing/leiognathus_leuciscus/README.md

 ```
 cd /home/cbird/pire_cssl_data_processing/leiognathus_leuciscus
 #runCLUMPIFY_r1r2.sbatch <indir> <outdir> <tempdir>
+# do not use trailing / in paths
 sbatch ../scripts/runCLUMPIFY_r1r2.sbatch fq_fp1 fq_fp1_clmp /scratch-lustre/cbird
 #when complete, search the *out file for `java.lang.OutOfMemoryError`.
 If this occurs, then increase ram, set groups to 1 in script
 # no matches found